ministryofjustice/hmpps-spring-boot-sqs/README.md

 #### Usage

-For transient errors we would typically create a Kubernetes Cronjob to automatically retry all DLQ messages.
-The Cronjob should be configured to run before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13) - typically every 10 minutes.
-See the [example Cronjob](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for more details.
+For transient errors you can use the Kubernetes Cronjob defined in the [generic service helm chart](https://github.com/ministryofjustice/hmpps-helm-charts/tree/main/charts/generic-service#retrying-messages-on-a-dead-letter-queue) to automatically retry all DLQ messages.
+The Cronjob is configured to run every 10 minutes before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13).

 Unrecoverable errors should be fixed such that they no longer fail and are not sent to the DLQ.
 In the meantime these can be removed by purging the DLQ to prevent the alert from firing.